Does Pool pH Naturally Go Up? Chemistry Facts & Solutions

 Alternative: Sodium Bisulfate

 Dry acid (sodium bisulfate) works more slowly but is easier to handle.
-Use about 2 pounds per 20,000 gallons to lower pH by 0.2 units.
+Dosing varies based on current pH and total alkalinity levels - consult manufacturer instructions or a pool calculator for your specific water conditions.
 Pre-dissolve in a bucket of pool water before adding to avoid temporary cloudiness.

 The Total Alkalinity Connection